kdie17/Supervised-Brute-Force-StringMatcher/README.md

 ### NOTE:
-IF THE CODE DOES NOT RUN, TYPE THIS COMMAND IN THE TERMINAL STEP 1: javac SupervisedBruteForceGUI.java
+IF THE CODE DOES NOT RUN, TYPE THIS COMMAND IN THE TERMINAL

+* STEP 1: type first javac SupervisedBruteForceGUI.java then press enter once done
-STEP 2: java SupervisedBruteForceGUI
+* STEP 2: then type java SupervisedBruteForceGUI then hit enter